jaymoulin/docker-plex/README.md

 Raspberry PI - Plex Media Server - Docker Image
 ===

-This image allow you to configure a Plex Media Server easily thanks to Docker.
+This image allows you to configure a Plex Media Server easily thanks to Docker.

 Installation
 ---